Synchrophasors and Synchrowaveforms for the Distribution Grid: The SoCal 28-Bus Dataset: Dataset

 \section{Dataset}

-In this section, we describe three types of data made available: synchro-waveforms, synchro-phasors, and circuit topology and parameters (digitized single-line diagrams).
-We provide the most granular and un-processed data possible so as to enable a wide range of use cases.
-A collection of helper functions is provided to transform the data into common useful formats.
-The dataset, code, and documentation are available at: \url{https://github.com/caltech-netlab/digital-twin-dataset}.
+In this section, we describe three types of data made available: synchrowaveforms, synchrophasors, and circuit topology and parameters (digitized single-line diagrams).
+We provide the most granular and unprocessed data possible so as to enable a wide range of use cases.
+A collection of helper functions is provided to process the data into common useful formats. \textbf{The full dataset, documentation, and code are accessible: }\url{https://github.com/caltech-netlab/digital-twin-dataset}.\footnote{DOI: \href{https://dx.doi.org/10.21227/hsfq-fq78}{10.21227/hsfq-fq78}}